craftingcity/RollHighOrDie/Character Rules/Ability Scores.md

 # Intelligence
 Intelligence is a representation of a character's mental logical functions, such as memory and reasoning.

-Intelligence is used when determining a character's Reflex and during some Personal Skills.
+Intelligence is used when determining a character's Reflex and ...

 # Wisdom
 Wisdom is a representation of a character's mental survival functions, such as detecting danger or falsehoods.

+Wisdom is used when determining a character's Will and ...

 # Charisma
 Charisma is a representation of a character's chosen outward emotional state and hierarchic position.

+Charisma is used when determining a character's Will and ...